Defining Your ICP (Ideal Customer Profile)

 Contextual email: “With your X% growth over the last 6 months and [number] open positions, your current office at [address] may soon become too small.
 We have spaces that match your profile in [area].”

-Direct call: For Tier 1 signals (announced relocation), a call within 24 hours is recommended.
+Direct call: For tier-1 signals (announced relocation), a call within 24 hours is the right move.
 The context is clear and the prospect expects to be contacted.
+This isn’t a cold call; it’s a well-timed one.

 Overall Results

-Commercial real estate professionals using Rodz buying signals report:
+Commercial real estate professionals using Rodz intent signals report:

-• 4x more qualified meetings compared to traditional outreach
+- 4x more qualified meetings compared to cold outreach

-• Upstream positioning: Contact 3 to 6 months before the real estate need, while the decision is still open
+- Upstream positioning: Contact 3 to 6 months before the real estate need crystallizes, while the decision is still open

-• 74% higher closing rate thanks to precise timing
+- 74% higher closing rate from precise timing on the right signal

 Frequently Asked Questions